dwavesystems/dimod/docs/reference/quadratic.rst

 ===============================

 This page describes the `dimod` package's unconstrained quadratic models: classes, attributes, methods, and some functions related to these classes.
-For an introduction, see :ref:`intro_qm`.
+For an introduction and the data structure, see :ref:`intro_qm`.

 For reference documentation of **constrained** quadratic models, see :ref:`cqm`.